 Morgan Horne ’20 DPT says she’ll never forget the island of St. Lucia or a girl named Ebony, both of which changed her life and the way she sees her future as a physical therapist.

-Horne, a first-year Doctor of Physical Therapy student at Lynchburg College, was in St. Lucia with DPT students and faculty from January 6 through 13.
+Horne, a first-year Doctor of Physical Therapy student at University of Lynchburg, was in St. Lucia with DPT students and faculty from January 6 through 13.
 It was the third time the DPT program has sent students and faculty to the eastern Caribbean nation, which has a population of about 178,000 but just one pediatric physical therapist.

 “There are no physical therapy services in their schools and one pediatric PT on the island that might visit the schools one time a year,” Dr. Lori Mize, an assistant professor in Lynchburg’s DPT program, said.
 “There’s a huge gap in the provision of services in the special education schools.
 There are five schools that are only for special needs [children] and a couple of them have students with very, very severe disabilities.”